-1 "Young adults" are defined at 130 CMR 501.001 as those aged 19 and 20.
+2 "Young adults" are defined at 130 CMR 501.001 as those aged

-- (a) A household's countable income is the sum of the MAGI-based income of every individual included in the individual's household with the exception of children and tax dependents who are not expected to be required to file a return as described in 42 CFR 435.603 and 130 CMR 506.004(M). - (b) Countable income includes earned income described in 130 CMR 506.003(A) and unearned income described in 130 CMR 506.003(B) less deductions described in 130 CMR 506.003(D). - (c) In determining monthly income, the MassHealth agency multiplies average weekly income by 4.333. - (3) Five percentage points of the current federal poverty level (FPL) is subtracted from the applicable household total countable income to determine eligibility of the individual under the coverage type with the highest income standard. - (B) The financial eligibility standards for each coverage type may be found in 130 CMR 505.000: Health Care Reform: MassHealth: Coverage Types. - (C) The monthly federal-poverty-level income standards are determined according to annual standards published in the Federal Register using the following formula.
+- (1) The MassHealth agency will construct a household as described in 130 CMR 506.002 for each individual who is applying for or renewing coverage.
+Different households may exist within a single family, depending on the family members' familial and tax relationships to each other. - (2) Once the individual's household is established, financial eligibility is determined by using the total of all countable monthly income for each person in that individual's MassHealth MAGI or Disabled Adult household.
+Income of all the household members forms the basis for establishing an individual's eligibility. - (a) A household's countable income is the sum of the MAGI-based income of every individual included in the individual's household with the exception of children and tax dependents who are not expected to be required to file a return as described in 42 CFR 435.603 and 130 CMR 506.004(M). - (b) Countable income includes earned income described in 130 CMR 506.003(A) and unearned income described in 130 CMR 506.003(B) less deductions described in 130 CMR 506.003(D). - (c) In determining monthly income, the MassHealth agency multiplies average weekly income by 4.333. - (3) Five percentage points of the current federal poverty level (FPL) is subtracted from the applicable household total countable income to determine eligibility of the individual under the coverage type with the highest income standard. - (B) The financial eligibility standards for each coverage type may be found in 130 CMR 505.000: Health Care Reform: MassHealth: Coverage Types. - (C) The monthly federal-poverty-level income standards are determined according to annual standards published in the Federal Register using the following formula.
 The MassHealth agency adjusts these standards annually. - (1) Multiply the annual 100% figure posted in the Federal Register by the applicable federal poverty level income standard. - (2) Round these annual figures up to the nearest hundredth. - (3) Divide by 12 to arrive at the monthly income standards.